GHI PILOT PROGRAM

 The Buildings Committee then created a Pilot Program which began in the Fall of 2010 to determine what additional improvements would be possible to implement.
 The Pilot Program was designed to provide GHI with information on the actual cost of energy efficiency upgrades, the energy savings they will bring, the payback periods for the upgrades, and the impact on members while the work is being done.
 The Pilot Program is vital to helping GHI in making the best choices for energy efficiency upgrades, because computer models and expert reports cannot tell us the whole story.

 There are 28 units (7 rows) in the Pilot Program, consisting of 3 rows of block units, two of frame, and two of brick façade units.
 Members in these units agreed to participate in the Pilot after they were contacted by GHI because their rows and met certain criteria for the Pilot Program.
 The Pilot Program consists of three phases.
-In each phase, GHI is being assisted by the National Association of Home Builders - Research Center.
-Through a grant from the Department of Energy, the Research Center provides technical assistance at no charge to GHI members by assisting with design of the Pilot Program so that it delivers informative results.
+In each phase, GHI is being assisted by the Home Innovation Research Labs (formerly the National Association of Home Builders - Research Center).
+Through a grant from the Department of Energy, the Home Innovation Research Labs provide technical assistance at no charge to GHI members by assisting with design of the Pilot Program so that it delivers informative results.

 BEGAN: November 2010